 Whether or not your family supported you through your separation and divorce is irrelevant to this point.
-If you are children, then focusing on their needs and their wellbeing is key.
-It’s something most of us do naturally as parents, and while your own needs and feelings will need consideration, putting their needs first, especially where dating after divorce is concerned is paramount.
+If you have children, then focusing on their needs and their wellbeing is key.
+It’s something most of us do naturally as parents.
+Whilst your own needs and feelings will need consideration, putting their needs first especially where dating after divorce is concerned is paramount.

 Eight Tips to Help You Start Dating After Divorce